Show Filters

 The Pressure

-Your board wants an AI strategy by next quarter.
+Your board wants an AI innovation strategy by next quarter.
 Competitors are announcing new capabilities.
 Industry analysts are asking what you’re doing with generative AI.
 Every vendor pitch starts with “AI-powered.”
+The pressure to develop enterprise AI implementation has never been higher.

 The Paralysis

 Your data isn’t perfect.
 Governance processes take nine months.
 IT says you need an enterprise platform first.
-Legal wants comprehensive AI policies.
+Legal wants a comprehensive AI governance framework before any AI innovation strategy can proceed.
 Everyone agrees you should start right after you establish the proper foundation.
+Meanwhile, nothing moves to production.

 The AIMS Solution

-Start experimenting now with what you have.
-Build foundations in parallel based on what you’re learning, not theoretical requirements.
+Start experimenting with what you have now.
+Build an AI governance framework in parallel based on what you’re learning, not theoretical requirements.
 Apply lightweight governance to experiments and comprehensive controls to production systems.
+Speed and discipline aren’t opposites; rather, they’re both possible when you match the management approach to the maturity stage.
+This adaptive approach to AI innovation strategy enables enterprise AI implementation that delivers results.

 Six Common Mistakes